-This one is easy for the food artist or just the crafty person in general.
+This one is easy for the food artist or just those who are crafty in general.
 Simply mix together egg whites, flour and dye to make these ornaments.
-This tutorial will help you along in creating the endless designs and it will be something your kids will look back on and love to hang up each year.
+This tutorial will help you along in creating the endless designs.
+They can easily be made by kids to be hung up for years to come.

 For ornaments that you won’t be able to find anywhere and love for each year to come, try some of these ideas.
 If you do make any of them, be sure to let us know how it goes in the comments below!
 I am going to make the pearl ornament and a few others as well!